 As in most areas of life, this is where etiquette rules can help keep things on track and serve us in the same way as "how to use" rules do when it comes to using tools.

 The basic rules for any tool are:

-Let's apply the above guidelines specifically to social media, and not just in COVID-19 times.
+Let's apply the above guidelines specifically to social media:.

 Handle it correctly.